pantheon-se/pantheon-terminus-plugins-pack/README.md

 Steps #2 & #3 are handled by our Terminus bulk commands listed below.
 We'll go over those commands in a moment.

 Step #4 is done by manual labor, automation, or a combination therein.
-If you want to automate this step, Pantheon has a service called [Managed Updates](https://pantheon.io/professional-services/managed-updates) that helps automate daily update checks by running visual QA tests with automatic screenshots and anlaysis.
+If you want to automate this step, Pantheon has a service called [Managed Updates](https://pantheon.io/professional-services/managed-updates) that helps automate daily update checks by running visual QA tests with automatic screenshots and analysis.

 Step #5 is a wise habit to adopt.
 Terminus commands and plugins make triggering backups across multiple sites and each environment simple.
 No need to visit each site one-by-one to do any of the above.
 That's the benefit of WebOps!